 It is my great pleasure to review Submission Escapes by Tom DeBlass for BJJ World.
 I am a recent brown belt, based out of Basel, Switzerland.
-Being an older practitioner, ever since blue belt, I have based my game mostly around defense.
+Being an older practitioner, ever since a blue belt, I have based my game mostly around defense.
 With all the athletic young guns around, I consider defense to be the best starting point for an older practitioner.

-It is obvious that my inclination towards the defensive part of Brazilian Jiu Jitsu has led me to look into instructional on the same subject.
-While this kind of game allows for me to counterattack at a certain point, it brings the risk of an increased number of submission attempts.
+It is obvious that my inclination towards the defensive part of Brazilian Jiu-Jitsu has led me to look into instructional on the same subject.
+While this kind of game allows me to counterattack at a certain point, it brings the risk of an increased number of submission attempts.
 I have seen lots of submission defense instructional and Submission Escapes by Tom DeBlass is the latest in my collection.

 I did not hesitate to order this set, primarily because DeBlass is known for his resilience and technical prowess.
 While his style of BJJ greatly differs from mine, I thought that his stuff would offer a lot, given his pedigree.
 To tell you the truth, I was not wrong.

-Review: Tom DeBlass DVD – Submission Escapes Content
+Tom DeBlass DVD – Submission Escapes Content